psanan/swiss-german-english/README.md

 * High German strings alongside English strings.
 * Free-form comments in English
+* TODO: think more about verbs - do we really want "I go", "you go" etc. entries?
+Do we want an "infinitive" field with an id?

-We store data as JSON, simply because this is a sufficient, human-readable format natively supported by Python.
-In addition to helper scripts to read and write this format, we also include a reader for "jot" files with a colon-separated Swiss German and English strings on each line.
+In addition to helper scripts to read and write this the stored data, we also include a reader for "jot" files with a colon-separated Swiss German and English strings on each line.